Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Abstract

 \section{Abstract}

 We consider the identity component of the Sato-Tate group of the Jacobian of curves of the form

 where $g$ is the genus of the curve and $c\in\mathbb Q^*$ is constant.

 We approach this problem in three ways.
 First we use a theorem of Kani-Rosen to determine the splitting of Jacobians for $C_1$ curves of genus 4 and 5 and prove what the identity component of the Sato-Tate group is in each case.
 We then determine the splitting of Jacobians of higher genus $C_1$ curves by finding maps to lower genus curves and then computing pullbacks of differential 1-forms.
 In using this method, we are able to relate the Jacobians of curves of the form $C_1$, $C_2$, and $C_3$.
-Finally, we develop a new method for computing the identity component of the Sato-Tate group of the Jacobians of the curves $C_1$, $C_2$, and $C_3$.
-This method utilizes formulas that compute the number of $\mathbb F_p$-points in terms of Jacobi sums.
-We prove these in the appendices.
+Finally, we develop a new method for computing the identity component of the Sato-Tate groups of the Jacobians of the three families of curves.
+We use this method to compute many explicit examples, and find surprising patterns in the shapes of the identity components $\ST^0(C)$ for these families of curves.